wwivbbs/wwiv/bbs/readme.txt

           into WLocalIO.h (now vardec.h doesn't need windows.h to compile on Win32)
 Rushfan - Changed WLocalIO save/restorescreen to not need a parameter and the screen
           buffer is now internal to WLocalIO
+Rushfan - Moved SOCKET and COMM Handles into WIOTelnet and WIOSerial Rushfan - Moved Internal Telnet Listener to it's own class Rushfan - Removed incl3.h and wshare.h (both not used) Rushfan - added InternalTelnetServer.cpp/.h
+Rushfan - removed unused linux function chsize
+Rushfan - Removed some unused data types from wtypes.h, also made sure we are
+          consistent with what type we declare a variable as and use it as.
+Rushfan - moved windows.h out of incl1.h and trying to get rid of it except for
+          in the platform/win32 subdirectory (if possible) Rushfan - Added filenames.h into the incldue list for WUser

 ==============================================================================